New Student Housing

 → Get instructions on requesting a specific roommate or finding a roommate match

-July 1, 2013—Special Needs Housing Forms Due for Freshmen Students
+July 1, 2016-Special Accommodations Housing Forms Due for New Students

-Students' official housing assignments and roommate information will be sent to their Mount email account in early August 2013.
+Students' official housing assignments and roommate information will be sent to their Mount email account in June 2016.

 If you log into Portal and see your placement as "Basil Hall 999," please note that this is only a place holder and NOT your actual assignment for the fall semester.
 This information will be changed when your housing assignment has been finalized in August.